|

 X-Height.

-Use fonts with relatively large x-heights.
+Choose fonts with relatively large x-heights.
+This includes Newspaper

-loops tend to fill in.
+example a Newspaper font.
+Otherwise, the loops tend to fill in.

 Size.